Pryor A. Gibson III

-Pryor Allan Gibson III is a government official in North Carolina.
+Pryor Allan Gibson III (born October 12, 1957) is an American politician in North Carolina.
 He served as a Democratic member of the North Carolina House of Representatives representing the state's sixty-ninth House district, including constituents in Anson, Montgomery and Union counties.
 A businessman from Wadesboro, North Carolina, Gibson was serving in his eighth term in the state House when, in 2011, he announced he would resign to become Gov. Bev Perdue's senior adviser for governmental affairs.

 In 2020, he was appointed as Assistant Secretary of the North Carolina Department of Commerce to lead its Division of Employment Security.